I Am Not a Woman, I'm a God: Background and release

 Months after releasing Badlands (Live from Webster Hall) and cancelling the Manic World Tour due to the COVID-19 pandemic, Halsey began teasing her new era via various billboard across major US cities, alongside teasing the song "Bells in Santa Fe" from the album.
 It was also revealed that the album was produced by Reznor and Ross, members of American industrial rock band Nine Inch Nails.
 In a short teaser video, Halsey hinted at the album's punk rock sound.
 On July 7, 2021, Halsey unveiled the cover art and announced that If I Can't Have Love, I Want Power would be released on August 27, 2021.
 "Bells in Santa Fe" was used in the first trailer for the If I Can't Have Love I Want Power IMAX film (directed by Colin Tilley), under the name "All of This is Temporary".

 "I Am Not a Woman, I'm a God" was first teased under the name "woman/god" in the second trailer for the If I Can't Have Love, I Want Power film on July 29, 2021.
 The trailer was released just weeks after Halsey gave birth to her first child.

 The film was screened exclusively for one night, in select IMAX cinema theatres on August 25, 2021, two days before the album's release.
 In the film, Halsey portrays a young pregnant Queen, Lila, as she "wrestles with the manipulative chokehold of love to ultimately discover that the ability to create life (and end it) unlocks the paranormal power within her".
-The film featured most of the songs on the album, with "I Am Not a Woman, I'm a God" as the eight-song appearing in the film.
+The film featured most of the songs on the album, with "I Am Not a Woman, I'm a God" as the eighth song appearing in the film.
 Two days later, on August 27, the album was released.
 Halsey released a music video for "I Am Not a Woman, I'm a God" alongside the song and album's release which features scenes from the film.
 On August 31, the song was serviced to US contemporary hit radio as the lead single from If I Can't Have Love, I Want Power.

 On September 30, 2021, a day after her 27th birthday, Halsey released a remix extended play titled "I Am Not a Woman, I'm a God (Remixes)" with no prior announcement.
 The EP featured four remixes of "I Am Not a Woman, I'm a God" by various producers.